 We Understand the Financial Services Industry

 We’ve been in our clients’ shoes.
 Clients value the insight and experience we bring to their matters.
-Members of our team have served as head of litigation at Chemical Bank; head of the Civil Division of the U.S. Department of Justice (DOJ); Acting Attorney General of the United States; trial attorneys in the Antitrust, Civil, Criminal, and Tax Divisions of the DOJ; Assistant U.S. Attorneys; and Senior Counsel in the Enforcement Department and the Office of the General Counsel of NASD, the predecessor to FINRA.
+Members of our team have served as head of litigation at Chemical Bank; head of the Civil Division of the U.S. Department of Justice (DOJ); Acting Attorney General of the United States; trial attorneys in the Civil, Criminal, and Tax Divisions of the DOJ; and Assistant U.S. Attorneys.
 We hit the ground running with an in-depth understanding of highly nuanced transactions and intricate regulatory mandates.

 Tough scrutiny in an ever-changing enforcement environment puts financial institutions and banks at high risk.
 We treat every inquiry by the DOJ, the SEC, FINRA, and the IRS as if it could go to trial.
 Our success in avoiding formal actions stemming from grand jury investigations, SEC proceedings, and Rule 8210 requests is a testament to the effectiveness of our strategy.
 We anticipate difficult questioning and communicate effectively with prosecutors and regulators to either negotiate favorable terms or fight the matter at trial.